sm7/sessionmark/README.md

 ## Shipping as an MCP server

-The MCP server lets **any MCP-compatible agent** call bookmark tools directly — no skill file needed.
+The MCP server lets **any MCP-compatible agent** call sessionmark tools directly — no skill file needed.

 ### Start the server